 EDGECAM has expanded its team with the appointment of two engineers – one to develop post processors, and the other joining the customer support desk.

 “Post processors are often referred to as a CAM system’s ‘Achilles Heel’,” says EDGECAM’s latest Project Engineer, Christos Andreou.
 “Some manufacturers understand their importance, and start thinking about them as soon as they order a new machine tool.
 While others, unfortunately, never place any importance on a post processor until they find they’re losing production time editing programs on the machine, or have to contact Technical Support for help.”

-Having joined the Edgecam team from a company where he was responsible for the manufacturing of complicated 3D components and proving out the NC programs for multi axis machining centres, he studied at Brunel University where he gained his MSc in Engineering Management.
-Joining Edgecam he completed a thorough product training schedule before joining the support team answering customers’ technical support questions, which has given him a strong platform to move onto developing custom post processors using his knowledge to show customers how important they are.
+Having joined the EDGECAM team from a company where he was responsible for the manufacturing of complicated 3D components and proving out the NC programs for multi axis machining centers, he studied at Brunel University where he gained his MSc in Engineering Management.
+Joining EDGECAM he completed a thorough product training schedule before joining the support team answering customers’ technical support questions, which has given him a strong platform to move onto developing custom post processors using his knowledge to show customers how important they are.

 “Generating NC programs is the most important part of the whole CAM process.
 Not only does the NC program need to be error-free, it must be generated in such a way that the users can understand what’s happening in the program, making it easier for editing, to avoid any lost production time.”